-- Preheat air fryer to 380 degrees
+- Preheat your air fryer to 380 degrees.

-- Remove ham steak from its packaging.
+- Remove the ham steak from its packaging.

-- Place ham steak in air fryer and baste half of the mixture on top of the ham slice.
+- Place ham steak in the air fryer and baste half of the mixture on top of the ham slice.

 - Cook for 10-12 minutes, flipping and basting the ham steak again halfway through.